loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 ### Notification history

-When you notify or invite specific people to threads or decisions, or @mention them in comments or anywhere else, you can now check if 1.) they have been sent a notification, and 2.) if they have opened that notification.
+You can check if someone has been sent an email notification about a thread, decision, or comment.
+Additionally, you can see if they have _opened_ this notification email or if they saw it on Loomio.

 #### For comments and threads
 In the extra options you find from the three horizontal dots (**⋯**), click **Notification history**.